 Following the conflict of 1870, many Jewish refugees from Alsace and Moselle moved to Lorraine.
 The Jewish population gradually increased until World War II.
 The leaks and the large number of deaths in the region during the Holocaust drastically reduced this number.

 The arrival of a few hundred Jewish families from North Africa in the 1960s helped rebuild Jewish life in the region after the war.
-The Jews of Lorraine now live mainly in the cities of Metz, Nancy, Sarreguemines, Thionville, Lunéville, Forbach, Epinal, Sarrebourg and Sain-Avold.
+The Jews of Lorraine now live mainly in the cities of Metz, Nancy, Sarreguemines, Thionville, Lunéville, Forbach, Epinal, Sarrebourg and Saint-Avold.